 RYAN RUMERY is a musician, composer, and music producer.
 His music is featured in the films Awake: A Dream from Standing Rock (Tribeca Film Festival 2017), How to Let Go of the World (Sundance 2016), City of Gold (Sundance and SXSW 2015, IFC/Sundance), And, Apart (Golden Door International Film Festival 2016, Local Sightings Film Festival 2016), Those People (NY Indie Theater Film Festival), The Hobby (currently in post-production), Gatewood, SynchroNYCity, and FlowerMan.
+Rumery was a composer in the 2017 Sundance Institute Music and Sound Design Lab for Documentary Film at Skywalker Ranch.
 His composition "End of Day" was used in CNN's Death Row Stories episode "Murder in Paris."
 Web series work includes Emergency Contacts and The Purple House.
-He recently provided the sound design for The Casualty Process’ music video “Violet Machine.”
+He provided the sound design for The Casualty Process’ music video “Violet Machine.”
 The podcast “How I Got Here” features his theme music.

 He performs drums, piano, and keyboards live with Palissimo Inc’s triology of modern dances The Painted Bird (KioSK Festival, Slovakia, Baryshnikov Arts Center, La MaMa, PS122, Legion Arts, Wexner Center for the Arts).
 As a drummer, he performs with the Obie Award-winning The Secret City, as well as with Jeremy Bass, Craig Greenberg, the Whale Tales, Big Weather, and other musicians.